Bill Jeffries: Early life and career

 Jeffries was born in Wellington in 1945 and he was educated at St Patrick's College.
 He attended Victoria University and graduated with a Bachelor of Laws, after which he became a lawyer at his brother's legal firm.
 Later he left New Zealand to work in the United Kingdom, before returning to Wellington and establishing his own law firm.

 He was an active athlete in his youth, playing both tennis and rugby.
-Jeffries married and had six children.
+Jeffries married and had six children, including filmmaker and climate communications specialist Martha Jeffries.

 Political career

 Jeffries was a member of the Wellington City Council from 1974 until 1980.
 From 1977 to 1980 he was leader of the Labour caucus on the council; he was the youngest ever leader.
 Wellington Mayor Sir Michael Fowler later described Jeffries as an "extremely good" councillor.
 His brother John was previously also a councillor and Deputy Mayor to Sir Frank Kitts.

 In 1978 Jeffries unsuccessfully contested the seat of Miramar for the Labour Party.

 He represented the Heretaunga electorate from 1981 to 1990, when he was defeated by National candidate Peter McCardle in a swing against Labour.
 He was undersecretary to the Minister of Transport in 1986 and also to the Minister of Works, and chairman of a parliamentary committee on road safety in 1987.
 In April 1988 he was appointed chairman of the National Roads Board.
 He was Minister of Justice from 1989 to 1990 in the Fourth Labour Government.

+In 1990, Jeffries was awarded the New Zealand 1990 Commemoration Medal.